Advanced Pod Configuration

 • system-cluster-critical: For system components that are critical to the cluster

-• system-node-critical: For system components that are critical to individual nodes
+• system-node-critical: For system components that are critical to individual nodes.
+This is the highest priority that Pods can have in Kubernetes.

 For more information, see Pod Priority and Preemption.